jamzi/devhealth/content/blog/food-scraper/index.md

 ### It's slow!

 With using Puppeteer in the app, I noticed an increase in time to get back scraped data.
 Puppeteer runs a Chrome instance and opens pages individually.
-The issue was especially noticable with our JavaScript-powered restaurant, where we had to wait for a certain element to be present on the page before we could scrape the page.
+The issue was especially noticeable with our JavaScript-powered restaurant, where we had to wait for a certain element to be present on the page before we could scrape the page.

 Deploying the current version to Zeit Now, I often got runtime errors and when I checked it, it said the serverless function timed out.
 Zeit Now has a limit of 10s execution time per free tier function.